 Additionally, punitive damages could also be awarded to victims.
 Punitive damages are intended to punish the wrongdoer and prevent similar misconduct in the future.
 They are reserved for the most egregious of cases.
 Because a person chooses to drink and then drive, this can be seen as a particularly reckless action that warrants the award of these damages.

 Contact Our Car Crash Lawyers in Tampa, FL, for Help After a DUI Accident

 There is never an excuse for drinking and driving.
 If you were hurt in a crash caused by a reckless drunk driver, you deserve full accountability.

-Let the team at Winters & Yonker, P.A. help you seek the justice and compensation you deserve.
+Let the team at Winters & Yonker Personal Injury Lawyers help you seek the justice and compensation you deserve.
 Contact us for a free case consultation with an experienced Tampa drunk driving accident lawyer.